 LPL tries to stick with the same curriculum as much as possible from year to year as they do with SOTW.
 For example, they use both Saxon Math and Spell to Write and Read from pre-kindergarten up.

 However, it is important to note that LPL uses Saxon Math K through 3 in pre-kindergarten through second grade rather than for kindergarten through third grade.
 At third grade level, LPL uses Saxon Math 5/4.
-Spell to Write and Read, likewise, begins in pre-kindergarten and continues up through at least third grade.
+Spell to Write and Read, likewise, begins in pre-kindergarten and continues up through fourth grade.
 This reflects the advanced nature of the LPL curriculum.
 I expect that many parents will need to choose a level below their child’s actual grade level for lesson plans for math and phonics.
 You can do this easily for math and phonics since those subjects are not integrated with SOTW.
 Then you can stick with the actual grade level for other subjects if that works for you.

 While the curriculum is strongly academic, it also includes read-alouds and hands-on activity.
 In addition, multi-sensory activities are used across the curriculum.
 To some extent, you can adjust writing requirements to suit the capabilities of your students, although Spell to Write and Read generally requires handwriting skill.